-Main Street Skowhegan will feature a different local business every month.
+Main Street Skowhegan will feature a different local business or organization every month.
 Come back for new profiles!

 Collision Plus 2